 Rock, that most solid of things in the materials world, is, itself, a passing phenomenon.
-It has already been transformed from granitic mountains into plastic clay.
+Granite, one of these most solid rocks, is what I often call ‘protoclay’.
+Rock structures have already been transformed from granitic mountains into plastic clay.
 Unlike my making of the jar, however, the time frame of a disintegrating mountain is impossibly long, but in the context of all existence itself, it, too, is trivial and ephemeral, and yet, for me, long-lasting.

 What is this thing, this lidded jar?2.

 How could it be that one object is so many parts, aspects, elements, tasks and steps and still be ‘one’?
 This question is a slight variation on the philosophical problem called, ‘the one and the many’.
 It will return in many different guises to give us pause for thought in various posts on this blog—face it: simple things are complex!